-All Department of Dance publicity materials must be approved by the Dance Technology Coordinator and submitted to the Dance Office before being posted or printed.
+All Department of Dance publicity materials must follow departmental guidelines and be approved by the SMTD Media Consultant.
+Final versions need to be submitted to the Dance Office before being posted or printed.
 If the student produces work beyond the Department, the student is expected to provide hardcopy and electronic copies of each item - plus links to any relevant websites - to the administrator to be posted in the Dance facilities and for the Department archive.

-Graphic design is an iterative process that tends to require multiple drafts.
+\\Note: Graphic design is an iterative process that tends to require multiple drafts.
 Failure to adhere to the marketing timeline may result in losing the administrative and financial support of the Department.